adityaarakeri/super-scripts/trash_visualiser/README.md

 # Trash Visualiser

 ## Overview
 A python automation script, that will show all your deleted items inside the Recycle-bin in a better visual representation.
-You'll be able to open those folders/ files in the GUI, as well as delete and restore them from the GUI, in an effective manner.
+You'll be able to open those folders/ files in the CLI, as well as delete and restore them from the GUI, in an effective manner.
 <br />
 <br />
 <b>You must be thinking, Why don't just use the recycle-bin directly !!!</b>